Date: December 5-6, 2009

 Enhancing Security:

-1. Human Trafficking is becoming an increasingly relevant issue in Mongolia and globally.
+Human Trafficking is becoming an increasingly relevant issue in Mongolia and globally.
 The Mongolian government has already started a campaign.
-What else can be done locally?
-More

 importantly, what needs to be done at the international level to address this issue?